redcross/smoke-alarm-portal/README.md

 # Deployment Tags

 We use tags to mark code versions that have been deployed to the live site, [getasmokealarm.org](https://getasmokealarm.org).
 The tags are named `deployed-<date of deployment>`.
+To create and share an annotated tag, run:

+    $ git tag -a <tagname> -m <tag message>
+    $ git push origin <tagname>

 To each new tag, we attach an annotation saying what the main new features and/or bugfixes are in this tag, relative to the previous one.
 We name the previous tag explicitly in the new tag's message.
-It looks like something like this:
+It looks something like this:

 ```
 deployed-exampledate